Parimal-3008/StockX/README.md

 ∗ JWT authentication was used at time of logging in and registration of user

-∗ Alphavantage API was used for fetching current market price of each of the listed stock
+∗ Alphavantage API was used for fetching current market price of each of the listed stock.
+Make sure you put your own api key in the code.

 ∗ CanvasJS library was used to display daily prices of selected stock over past few months using candlestick graph